 Other Giving Opportunities

 Over the past few years, Orienteering USA has benefited from major gifts in the five- and six-figure range.
-Some of these were for one year and some for multiple years.
-In each case Orienteering USA worked with the donor to develop customized programs.
-Whether it is funding starts and membership or the transition to professional staff, Orienteering USA will work with you to develop effective programming.
+Some of these gifts were for one year and others for multiple years.
+In each case, Orienteering USA worked with the donor to develop customized programs.
+Whether it is funding starts and membership or other important programs, Orienteering USA will work with you.
+Contact the Orienteering USA President for more information.

 Perhaps you would like to remember the sport of orienteering and Orienteering USA with a planned gift.
-Your gift will secure the long-term growth of the sport, and should you choose to do so, preserve your legacy.
-Orienteering USA and our directors of the Endowment Fund will work with you and your financial professionals to craft the proper plan.
+Your gift will secure the long-term growth of the sport and, should you choose to do so, preserve your legacy.
+For more information contact Endowment Fund President Chuck Ferguson, or the Orienteering USA President.